MorenoLaQuatra/domain-specific-academic-dataset/README.md

 Data were used to train and test a supervised machine learning-based summarization approach presented in the paper:

-Luca Cagliero & Moreno La Quatra, *Extracting Highlights of Scientific Articles: a Supervised Summarization Approach*, Expert Systems with Applications, 2020, 113659, ISSN 0957-4174, https://doi.org/10.1016/j.eswa.2020.113659.
+Cagliero L. & La Quatra M., *Extracting Highlights of Scientific Articles: a Supervised Summarization Approach*, Expert Systems with Applications, 2020, 113659, ISSN 0957-4174, https://doi.org/10.1016/j.eswa.2020.113659.

 Keywords: Keyword: Highlight extraction; Extractive summarization; Regression models; Text mining and analytics